UNIwise/frontend-assignment/README.md

 # Clone this repository

 To get started you just need to clone this repo, run `npm install` and then run `npm run start`.
-Here after, changes in the codes will automatically be compiled.
+Here after, the development server will be running and changes in the codes will automatically be compiled.

 # Get started

 You are now ready to get started.
-Find the reset of the instructions inside the Application.
+Find the rest of the instructions inside the Application.